sasgithub/Data_Analytics_cs/case-study/viz/average_hourly_rides_vs_temp_2_bucket_smooth.md

 - **X-Axis**: Temperature in degrees Celsius, ranging from below -10°C to above 35°C.
 - **Y-Axis**: Average hourly ride count.
-- **Line**: A single curve showing average ride volume across all users, smoothed with cubic spline interpolation and bucketed by temperature.
+- **Line**: A single curve showing average ride volume across all users, smoothed with cubic spline interpolation and binned by temperature.

 ##### Purpose
 This visualization illustrates how temperature alone affects overall ridership behavior, independent of time of day, day of week, or rider category.